-RWDI relied in part, upon information and documentation (Data) provided by municipal, provincial, and federal resources, as well as Site representatives, independent sources, historical documentation, the Client as well as other third parties.
+RWDI relied in part upon information and documentation (Data) provided by municipal, provincial, and federal resources, as well as Site representatives, independent sources, historical documentation, the Client as well as other third parties.
 It is assumed by RWDI that the Data provided are complete and accurate.
 RWDI was not retained to, nor has it conducted any independent verification of the accuracy, completeness or suitability of the Data.
 As such, RWDI assumes no liability for losses, damages, or claims of any nature arising from inaccurate, incomplete or unsuitable Data provided on this project.
-The Regions by receipt of this Report agrees to indemnify and hold harmless RWDI with respect thereto.